satyabrata860/dev.resume/README.md

 ## About

-[Resume Builder](https://e-resume.vercel.app) is an open source application where one can effectively build a single page professional resume.
+[Web-DEV.Resume ](https://web-dev-resume.vercel.app/) is an open source application where one can effectively build a single page professional resume.

 Visit our [User Guide](USER_GUIDE.md) to start building!